 NRC Quest is the sole support ship based on the West Coast.
 The ship was used to support booster landings on Just Read the Instructions as well as recovering the Dragon 1 capsule.
 The ship has been used by SpaceX since 2015, recovering Dragon 15 times and supporting 7 booster landings.

 Dragon 2, the successor of Dragon 1, is a spacecraft with two variants, cargo and crew.
 The crew variant first flew in March 2019 for an uncrewed test flight.
-The first crewed flight is due to take place in May 2020.
+The first crewed flight occurred on May 30th, 2020.
 The cargo variant of Dragon 2 is scheduled to fly for the first time in October 2020.

 After a stay at the International Space Station, the capsule will descend back to Earth and splashdown in the Atlantic Ocean.
 Two ships will then recover the capsule and crew.
 GO Searcher and GO Navigator are two identical platform supply vessels equipped with a medical treatment facility, helipad, lifting frame and various control systems.

 Under NASA requirements, recovery crews must be able to egress astronauts onto the recovery ship in the 60 minutes following splashdown, in all conditions.
 GO Searcher first demonstrated SpaceX’s ability to do this during a recovery trial in February 2018.

-Under normal circumstances, astronauts will be recovered and travel back to Port Canaveral on board the recovery ship.
-In the event of a medical emergency, a helicopter will land and transport the astronauts back to land faster.
-GO Searcher and GO Navigator both have a medical treatment to accommodate astronauts.
+When splashdown occurs offshore near Cape Canaveral, astronauts will be recovered and travel back to Port Canaveral on board the recovery ship.
+In the event of a medical emergency or a splashdown elsewhere, a helicopter will land and transport the astronauts back to land.
+GO Searcher and GO Navigator both have a medical treatment facility to accommodate the astronauts.

 SpaceX completed a medical evacuation demonstration for NASA using GO Searcher in Fall 2018.
 GO Searcher and GO Navigator have been preparing for Dragon 2 recovery operations for many years.

 GO Searcher is the primary Dragon 2 recovery ship.
 The ship is equipped with a medical treatment facility, helipad, lifting frame and communications equipment to support the recovery of the spacecraft.
 The vessel recovered a Crew Dragon capsule for the first time during the Crew Demo-1 mission.